FRITZ!Box 6590 Cable Service - Knowledge Base

 "FON 1" has two options for connecting devices: A RJ11 socket and a TAE socket.
 You can only use one connection option at a time:

 If you connected a telephone to the RJ11 socket for "FON 1", you cannot connect a device (for example a telephone, answering machine) to the TAE socket.

-- If you connected devices to both of the sockets for the same extension, remove one of the devices from the FRITZ!Box.
+- If you connected devices to both of the sockets for the same extension, disconnect one of the devices from the FRITZ!Box.

 Testing a different analog telephone

 - Connect a different telephone to the same socket on the FRITZ!Box.